Overview

 Pros: Will use less memory (e.g. for

-, just save the supplier being deleted). -
+delete-s, just save the supplier being deleted). -

 Cons: We must ensure that the implementation of each individual command are correct.